Frequently Asked Questions

 HOW MUCH TIME CAN I EXPECT TO DEVOTE TO THE CLUB?

-From October through May, each team will practice on Sunday afternoons from 1:00 p.m. to 4:00 p.m..
-18U, 16U and 14U teams will also practice Wednesday evenings from 5:30-7:30 p.m.
-16U and 18U teams will attend one tournament in December, while 12U and 14U’s first tournament will be in January.
-As the season progresses, the tournament schedule picks up.
-Most tournaments are Saturday-Sunday.
+From November through May, each team will practice for three hours on Sunday afternoons, and depending on junior high and high school schedules, the weekday(s) practices will be determined at a later date and will be two hours long.
+Most tournaments are Saturday and Sunday only.
 The tournament schedule can be found here.
 Please note that we understand and respect how busy everyone is with other sports, extracurriculars and their families.
-Our practice schedule is set up the way it is because we value the well-rounded athlete.
+Our practice schedule is set up the way it is because we value the well-rounded and multi-sport athletes.

 HOW MUCH MONEY DOES IT COST?

 Tuition and fees are dependent on the team to which the athlete is selected.
-The younger teams (12U and 14U) cost less because practice times are less and they will attend fewer tournaments.
-The older teams (16U and 18) will practice more and attend more tournaments.
+The younger teams (12U and 14U) cost less because they will attend fewer tournaments.
+The older teams (16U and 18) will attend more tournaments.
 Click here to see the tuition requirements and breakdown of costs for each team.
 There will be an initial commitment fee that covers uniforms and other gear that needs to be ordered as soon as possible.
 After the initial fee, the remaining tuition balance will be invoiced and is due monthly for the remainder of the season.
-To lessen the financial burden on parents, athletes will be required to participate in individual and team fundraising activities.
+To lessen the financial burden on parents, athletes may be choose to participate in individual and team fundraising activities.

 does playing club increase my chances of being recruited to play at the collegiate level?